 So yeah, it’s complicated.

 To answer all your questions, we’ve put together this ultimate guide to keeping your good beer from turning into a bad beer.
-Read in full for a complete understanding of all the factors that affect beer shelf life, or skip to the your most burning question first.
+Read in full for a complete understanding of all the factors that affect beer shelf life, or skip to your most burning question first.

 How Does Beer Go Bad?